djeada/USB-Cleaner/README.md

 # USB-Cleaner

-`cleaner.sh` is a robust and user-friendly Bash script designed to securely wipe USB devices directly from the terminal.
-Whether you're looking to erase sensitive data from a USB drive, create new partitions, or even back up your USB data before wiping, this script offers a comprehensive solution.
+A simple and efficient bash script designed to securely wipe USB devices directly from the terminal.
+This script ensures complete data erasure, making your USB devices clean and safe for reuse or disposal.

 ## Features

 - **Secure Data Wiping:** The script uses low-level data writing methods to securely wipe the contents of your USB drive, making it difficult for any data recovery tools to retrieve the erased data.